This page was last updated on 16 December, 2021.

 3. Passengers must have a COVID-19 vaccination certificate showing that:

-– they were vaccinated with Janssen at least 28 days before arrival; or
+– they were vaccinated with Janssen at least 28 days before departure; or

-– they were fully vaccinated with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covishield, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at least 14 days before arrival.
+– they were fully vaccinated with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covishield, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at least 14 days before departure.

 – This does not apply to passengers younger than 18 years.

-5. Passengers must complete a “Online Travelers Health Registration Form” 24 hours before departure at https://cardnoid.quickbase.com/db/bqwf7dujb.
+5. Passengers must complete an “Online Travelers Health Registration Form” at mot 72 hours before departure at https://cardnoid.quickbase.com/db/bqwf7dujb.

 6. Passengers are subject to medical screening; and

 – a COVID-19 test upon arrival; and